kingsleyAwoke/web_trend_agency/README.md

 4. Access the application in your web browser:
     __http//localhost:8000/__

-### Contributing
-This project is not open to public Contributions. if you are intrested in contributing, please join our Telegram group for recognition.
-Here's how you can join:
-    1. Sign up for a [Telegram account] (https://web.telegram.org/k/).
-    2. Join out Telegram group by clicking [there] (https://t.me/+Yr6L9n-lymFKMmU1)

 ### project Structure
 The project follows a standard Django project structure, with following important directories and files: